k8up-io/k8up/README.md

 ## Run the operator

-You can run the operator/manager in three different ways:
+You can run the operator in three different ways:

 1. as a docker image (see [quickstart](https://sdk.operatorframework.io/docs/building-operators/golang/quickstart/))
 2. using `make run`